 With teens and adolescents this is most critical.
 Human brain development and maturation is a process that is guided by the body’s endogenous cannabinoid system and occurs until the early twenties.
 Exposure to phytocannabinoids released in cannabis consumption disrupt the process of brain maturation and affect aspects of memory, attention, processing speed and overall intelligence.

 In adults, using large quantities of cannabis over a long periods of time progresses to chemical dependency issues much like heroin and cocaine cannabis will ultimately become problematic not only to physical health but also to the mental health of users.

 For individuals that already suffer from psychiatric and mental health conditions such as depression or anxiety, reactions to cannabis can be quite severe and should be avoided just as much as any mind-altering drugs including alcohol.

-Treating Cannabis Addiction
+Treating Cannabis Addiction in South Africa

 As with many substances there is always risks that some people may use cannabis to the point where it becomes detrimental to health and wellbeing.

 Physiological and psychological dependence to cannabis is a very real prospect in many cases of excessive use.
 To better understand cannabis addiction, have a look at our guide to cannabis here and or reach out to our team about how dagga is treated and what facilities there are to help addicts in treating dagga addictions.